Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

 Given a distribution $\calD$ over samples $(x,y) \in \R^d \times \R$, the loss incurred by a ReLU function with parameters $w \in \R^d, b \in \R$ on distribution $\calD$ is given by the least squares error

-is the error of the best fit ReLU function for the given data distribution $\calD$.
-The interesting setting when $\OPT >0$ is called the agnostic~\cite{KearnsSS94-agnostic-learning}, or non-realizable setting of problem.
-The goal in agnostic learning is to design a polynomial time algorithm that takes in as input i.i.d. samples from the distribution $\calD$ and outputs a ReLU neuron whose loss is competitive with best fit error $\OPT$, e.g., with loss $\OPT + \eps$ or $O(\OPT) + \eps$.
+is the error of the best-fit ReLU function for the given data distribution $\calD$, and $W$ is an upper bound on the norm of the weight vector (which one can think of as being a large polynomial in $d$).
+The interesting setting when $\OPT >0$ is called the agnostic, or non-realizable, setting of the problem~\citep{KearnsSS94-agnostic-learning}.
+The goal in agnostic learning is to design an algorithm that takes i.i.d. samples from $\calD$ and outputs a ReLU neuron whose loss is competitive with the best-fit error $\OPT$, e.g., achieving loss $\OPT + \eps$ or $O(\OPT) + \eps$.